1930 Tulane Green Wave football team

+Preseason

 After the end of the previous season, at the annual alumni banquet, center Loyd Roberts was elected captain of the defending SoCon champion Tulane football team.

 Head coach Bernie Bierman used a single-wing offense.
-He faced a challenge with an all-new backfield and the graduation of all-time great Bill Banker.
+He faced a challenge with an all-new backfield and the graduation of Bill Banker.
 This year's backfield would include quarterback Red Dawson, triple-threat halfbacks Wop Glover and Don Zimmerman, and fullback Nollie Felts.

 Dawson was a northerner from River Falls, Wisconsin, where line coach Ted Cox had previously coached at River Falls State.
 Felts had played for Southern Miss and is considered one of the best football players in that school's history.
 He was already married with a son and studying medicine at Tulane.

 On the line, the team consisted of veterans such as ends Dalrymple and Jack Holland, center Roberts and guard Maury Bodenger, and the only newcomer John Scafide.
 Both Glover and Scafide prepared at Saint Stanislaus College by playing for the "Rock-a-chaws".